MicrosoftDocs/azure-devops-yaml-schema/task-reference/use-python-version-v0.md

 For Microsoft-hosted agents, x86 is supported only on Windows.
 This is because Windows can run executables compiled for the x86 architecture with the WoW64 subsystem.Hosted Ubuntu and Hosted macOS run 64-bit operating systems and run only 64-bit Python.

 ### How can I configure a self-hosted agent to use this task?

+> [!IMPORTANT]
+> Downloading python versions is not supported on self-hosted agents.
+You may only use pre-installed versions.

 The desired Python version needs to be added to the tool cache on the self-hosted agent so the task can use it.
 Normally, the tool cache is located under the `_work/_tool` directory of the agent; alternatively, the path can be overridden by the environment variable `AGENT_TOOLSDIRECTORY`.
 Under that directory, create the following directory structure based off of your Python version: